lequant40/portfolio_allocation_js/README.md

   A random portfolio, while not directly usable to allocate assets in real-life, can be used to benchmark the performances of portfolio allocation strategies, as pioneered by Ronald J. Surz in the article [Portfolio Opportunity Distributions](https://doi.org/10.3905/joi.3.2.36) and latter complemented by Patrick Burns in the article [Random Portfolios for Performance Measurement](https://doi.org/10.1007/3-540-36626-1_11).

 - Numerical optimization portfolio
-  When no specific numerical algorithm exist to solve a particular portfolio allocation problem, it is always possible to use generic numerical optimization algorithms instead (e.g., grid search on the simplex).
+  When no specific numerical algorithm exist to solve a particular portfolio allocation problem, generic numerical optimization algorithms must be used instead (e.g., grid search on the simplex).

-## Portfolio allocation support algorithms
+### Misc. helper algorithms
 - Portfolio weights rounding
   The rounding algorithm described in the research paper [Rounding on the standard simplex: Regular grids for global optimization](https://doi.org/10.1007/s10898-013-0126-2) from Immanuel M. Bomze and al. allows to compute real-life portfolio weights from the theoretical portfolio weights obtained from any portfolio allocation algorithm.